UCSoftware/glassfrog-js/README.md

 # GlassFrog.js - Version: 0.5.1

-A Node.js wrapper for the GlassFrog API.
+A Node.js wrapper for the GlassFrog® API.

-## Importing
+## Importing & Initialization
+Written with ♡ by your friends at [Undercurrent](http://www.undercurrent.com).

 To import this module: